-produced upon request to any authorised

-officer or any police officer.

-iii.
-Other than the internal plate, the proprietor

-will not display in, on or from the vehicle

-any advertisement, signage, logos or insignia

-advertising the operating company or the

-vehicle's status as a private hire vehicle

-without the approval of the Licensing

-Authority.

-iv.
-The private hire vehicle licence plate will be

-affixed in a visible position within the boot

-of the vehicle and shall not be displayed

-externally whist the exemption notice is in

-force.
-Upon request the licence plate will be

-shown to any authorised officer or any

-police officer.

-v.
-When issued with an exemption notice, the

-vehicle will not be required to display any

-other signs which the Licensing Authority

-may at any time require private hire vehicles

-to display.

-vi.
-No taximeter shall be fitted in the vehicle.

-vii.
-A table of fares/tariffs will not be displayed

-in the vehicle.

-viii.
-During the period of the exemption notice,

-the driver shall not wear the private hire

-driver's badge but will have it available for

-inspection by any authorised officer or any

-police officer on request.

-ix.
-At all times during the period of the

-exemption notice the driver of the vehicle

-will be appropriately dressed in either a

-formal chauffeur's uniform or a business suit

-with collar and tie.
+- produced upon request to any authorised officer or any police officer. - iii.
+Other than the internal plate, the proprietor will not display in, on or from the vehicle any advertisement, signage, logos or insignia advertising the operating company or the vehicle's status as a private hire vehicle without the approval of the Licensing Authority. - iv.
+The private hire vehicle licence plate will be affixed in a visible position within the boot of the vehicle and shall not be displayed externally whist the exemption notice is in force.
+Upon request the licence plate will be shown to any authorised officer or any police officer. - v.
+When issued with an exemption notice, the vehicle will not be required to display any other signs which the Licensing Authority may at any time require private hire vehicles to display. - vi.
+No taximeter shall be fitted in the vehicle. - vii.
+A table of fares/tariffs will not be displayed in the vehicle. - viii.
+During the period of the exemption notice, the driver shall not wear the private hire driver's badge but will have it available for inspection by any authorised officer or any police officer on request. - ix.
+At all times during the period of the exemption notice the driver of the vehicle will be appropriately dressed in either a formal chauffeur's uniform or a business suit with collar and tie.

-7. Ot her Signage:
+7. Other Signage:

-a) Approved no smoking signage must be

-fitted internally to the vehicle for the The limitation on other signage reduces the

-benefit of all passengers. likelihood of confusion or misunderstanding by

-b) No signs, notices, advertisements, plates, the public by allowing clear observation of the

-marks, numbers, letters, figures, symbols, signs relevant to the licence.

-emblems or devices whatsoever shall be

-displayed on, in or from the vehicle except

-as may be required by any statutory

-provision or required or permitted by these

-conditions.

-c) Except where the sign:

-contains no words or numbers other

-than the name, address and telephone

-number of the operator of the vehicle

-or the name under which he carries on

-his business and his business address

-and telephone numbers;
+- a) Approved no smoking signage must be fitted internally to the vehicle for the benefit of all passengers. - b) No signs, notices, advertisements, plates, marks, numbers, letters, figures, symbols, emblems or devices whatsoever shall be displayed on, in or from the vehicle except as may be required by any statutory provision or required or permitted by these conditions. - c) Except where the sign: - contains no words or numbers other than the name, address and telephone number of the operator of the vehicle or the name under which he carries on his business and his business address and telephone numbers;